cksystemsteaching/selfie/README.md

 ### On 32-bit Linux

 The first step is to produce a binary that runs on your computer.
-To do that use `gcc` in a terminal to compile `selfie.c`:
+To do that on a 32-bit Linux system use `gcc` in a terminal to compile `selfie.c` (see below for instructions on how to compile selfie on 64-bit Linux and Mac OS X systems):

 ```bash
 $ gcc selfie.c -o selfie